IoannisKaragiannis/LinearAlgebra/README.md

 # LinearAlgebra

-This is a linear algebra library.
+This is an easy-to-install linear algebra library.
 It consists of two major classes, _**vec**_ standing for vector and _**mat**_ standing for matrix together with a set of accompanying functions and operations.
 This library might be useful for projects within the field of signal/image processing, machine learning, and in general any kind of academic/scientific project.

-Being a static library it will increase the overall size of your project's binary, but it means that you won't need to carry along a copy of the library that is being used.
-As the code is connected at compile time there are not any additional run-time loading costs.
-The code is simply there.
+This is a header-only library which means you don't have to worry about different platforms where the library might be used.
-Personally, I prefer static libraries to ensure that the binary does not have many external dependencies that may be difficult to meet, such as specific versions of the C++ standard library or specific versions of the Boost C++ library.
+This is a header-only library simplifies the build process.
+You don't need to build the library, and you don't need to specify the compiled library during the link step of the build.
+If you do have a compiled library, you will probably want to build multiple versions of it: One compiled with debugging enabled, another with optimization enabled, and possibly yet another stripped of symbols.
+And maybe even more for a multi-platform system.

 ## GETTING STARTED